microsoft/ApplicationInsights-Python/README.md

     # not log any events.
 To override this behavior, set debug_ikey, below:
     'debug_ikey': "00000000-0000-0000-0000-000000000000",

-    # (optional) By default, request names are logged as the fully-qualified
+    # (optional) By default, request names are logged as the request method
-    # name of the view.
-To disable this behavior, specify:
+    # and relative path of the URL.
+To log the fully-qualified view names
+    # instead, set this to True.
+Defaults to False.
-    'use_operation_url': True,
+    'use_view_name': True,

-    # (optional) By default, arguments to views are tracked as custom
+    # (optional) To log arguments passed into the views as custom properties,
-    # properties.
-To disable this, specify:
+    # set this to True.
+Defaults to False.
-    'record_view_arguments': False,
+    'record_view_arguments': True,

     # (optional) Events are submitted to Application Insights asynchronously.
     # send_interval specifies how often the queue is checked for items to submit.